malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness.md

 * human-level of intelligence

 ## Views
-The proposed mechanisms of consciousness will be explained here by examining them in the context of three overlayed views: physical, logical, and data.

 ![basic state machine](files/A-theory-of-consciousness-layers.png)

+The proposed mechanisms of consciousness will be explained here by examining them in the context of three overlayed views.

-The _physical_ view examines the brain as a collection of neurons.
+**Physical View:** examines the brain as a collection of neurons.
 While some regions have specific functionality that we understand, other regions serve many purposes and are hard to characterise exactly.
 Many different kinds of behaviours are tightly integrated and overlap across multiple regions making it very hard to identify specific functionality within this "spaghetti" of pathways.

-The _logical_ view untangles the physical "spaghetti" by reinterpreting it as simplified component architectures.
+**Logical View:** untangles the physical "spaghetti" by reinterpreting it as simplified component architectures.

-The _data_ view examines the data state that is produced, transferred, and processed within the _logical_ view.
+**Data View:** examines the data state that is produced, transferred, and processed within the logical view.

 The majority of discussions presented here are in the context of the logical and data views.